finos/rune-dsl/documentation/documentation.rst

 Basic Types
 """""""""""
-Rosetta defines 5 fundamental data types
+Rosetta defines five fundamental data types.
+The set of basic types available in the Rosetta DSL are controlled at the language level by the ``basicType`` definition:

  * ``string`` - Text
  * ``int`` - integer numbers
  * ``number`` - decimal numbers